AIM: Housing & Dining

 Residential students

-You and your fellow high school students will live together as a community in BU’s Warren Towers residence hall.
-Located in the heart of campus, Warren Towers consists of three separate towers of dormitory rooms, multiple study areas, and a TV lounge.
+You and your fellow high school students will live together as a community in BU’s residence halls.
 There are typically two students per room, although some students may also be in singles or triples.
 Room rates will vary based upon the room type.
-Young men and women live in separate towers.
+Young men and women live in separate buildings.
 Please contact us if you’d like to discuss housing arrangements, as our office is committed to creating a safe and welcoming community for all of our students.

-You will eat your meals at The Fresh Food Company at Marciano Commons, a dining hall located a short walk from your dorm.
+You will eat your meals in one of our dining halls on campus.
 The menu choices include restaurant-style meals, vegetarian and vegan options, freshly made desserts, and so much more.
 If you have special dietary requirements, please contact us so we can make arrangements to best accommodate you.
 The dining staff can also assist you if you have food allergies or other dietary restrictions.

 Commuter students

 AIM is open to commuters and residential students.
-Lunch will be provided for commuter students by The Fresh Food Company at Marciano Commons on campus.
+Lunch will be provided for commuter students by one of our dining halls on campus.
 Commuter students will also attend some evening activities.
 You may purchase dinner in the dining hall.

 All commuter students are required to fill out a supplemental Commuter Permission Form and Dining Plan Agreement upon acceptance into one of our programs.
 These forms can be found in the online enrollment portal.